Who Was Mary Magdalene in the Bible?

 Mary remained until Jesus’ body was taken down from the cross and followed to witness Joseph of Arimathea’s burial of Jesus.

 “Mary Magdalene and the other Mary were sitting there opposite the tomb.”
 Matthew 27:61 NIV

-She stayed to watch Jesus’ burial, and so knew the exact location he had been laid to rest.
-Mary knew the path so well, that she was able to trace her steps back there in the dark days later.
+She watched Jesus’ burial and knew the exact location where he had been laid to rest.
+Mary knew the path so well that she could trace her steps back in the dark days later.
 The NIV Cultural Backgrounds Study Bible states, “Mary’s travel to the tomb in the dark, even though she is not from Jerusalem, requires serious commitment.”

 “The women who had come with Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.”
 Luke 23:55 NIV

 What must it have been like for Mary to witness an empty grave?
 Kelly Minter puts it beautifully in her article “Follow the Women at the Tomb:”

 “Mary sat with her tears long enough to peer into the tomb and see something the men hadn’t seen.
 Angels.
 They asked her why she was crying.
 She gave the most telling answer: ‘They have taken away my Lord.’"
 (John 20:13)

 What happened to Mary Magdalene after the Resurrection?